Our Tofino Zodiac whale watching tours are fast-paced and exciting! Feel a real connection to the elements and local wildlife as we search for whales.

 - Maximum: 30 guests

-Occasionally, we will use the Pacific Springs, our cabin cruiser vessel for our whale watching tours.
+Occasionally, we will use the Pacific Springs or Eagle 44, our cabin cruiser vessel for our whale watching tours.

 - Full commentary by your skipper